Mojo Language: The Future of Programming for AI and Beyond

 💻 5.
 Built for Multicore and Parallelism

-Mojo supports parallel computing models, enabling you to take full advantage of modern multicore processors and GPUs — vital for high-throughput applications.
+Mojo supports modern parallel computing models, allowing full utilization of multicore CPUs and GPUs.

 🧪 Mojo vs Python: What’s Different?